david-pfx/PuzzleFAB/readme.md

 1. Objects can have text sprites, either a single character or a string.

 1. Setting **pause_at_end_level** makes the engine wait for an extra input at the end of each level.
-The player uses this.
+The player implements this.

 1. Setting **pause_on_again** makes the engine wait for an extra input when processing an again loop.
-The player uses this.
+The player implements this.

 1. Object sprites can be any pixel size, not just 5x5.
+The minimum is 2x2.
 Support for named images is planned.

 1. Commands for **undo** and **reset** (start over, disarding any checkpoint).

 1. There is an input for **reset**, not bound to any key but used in testing.

 1. The player allows Pause, Reset, Quit, Restart from a chosen level and Select a game from multiple pages including gists.

+1. Additional input event Reaction, similar to Action but not bound to a key.

+1. Commands **level**, **status**, **text**, **call** (see sample programs)

+1. Scripts written in Lua (partially implemented).

 The Future
 ----------